hvesalai/emacs-scala-mode/README.md

 val a, b = (1, 2)
 ```

 are among the assignment types that are not currently supported.
+In general
+the only types of definition that these functions are likely to support
+are ones that use only a single, simple (but possibly generic) identifier as
+its identifer.

 ## imenu